Huegoxaga/notes/finance/README.md

   - Car loans
 - The interest and principal repayments on these loans are passed through to investors with different classes of claims and levels of risk based on the seniority of the security held by the investor

-#### Hedge Funds

-- Hedge funds are organized as limited partnerships with
-  - the investors as the limited partners and the the limited partners are qualified investors who are wealthy enough and well-informed enough to tolerate and accept substantial losses should they occur
-  - fund manager as the general partner, Hedge fund managers typically charge a management fee based on the amount of assets under management, as well as an incentive fee based on their investment results.
-They try to add value by utilizing various strategies, and leverage is often used to amplify the gains

 ## Alternative

 - Alternative investment does anything that traditional investment donesn't focus on